-- Improve access to appropriate recreation opportunities, - Ensure a quality experience and enjoyment of natural and cultural resources, and - Provide for and receive fair value in recreation.
+- · Improve access to appropriate recreation opportunities, - Ensure a quality experience and enjoyment of natural and cultural resources, and - Provide for and receive fair value in recreation.

 This business plan will assist the SFO in meeting these recreation and visitor service goals.
 This plan covers both existing campgrounds and boat ramps operated by the field office and establishes a business plan framework if additional facilities are built and/or upgraded to the level outlined by FLREA.
 Additional recreation sites were analyzed and included in the Programmatic Shoshone Field Office Recreation Site Upgrades Environmental Assessment and Decision Record.
-This business plan would be updated in the future if fees were to be considered at any new developed recreation site within the SFO.
+This business plan will be updated in the future if fees were to be considered at any new developed recreation site within the boundaries of the SFO.

-3 Introduction to the Field Office Recreation Program
+Introduction to the Field Office Recreation Program

-The SFO offers stunning scenery, peaceful solitude and outstanding opportunities for year-round recreation including hiking, camping, hunting, fishing, alpine and Nordic skiing, snowmobiling, motorized and non-motorized trails, and scenic viewing.
+Public lands managed by the SFO offer stunning scenery, peaceful solitude and outstanding opportunities for year- recreation including hiking, camping, hunting, fishing, alpine and Nordic skiing, snowmobiling, motorized and non-motorized trails, and scenic viewing.

-The Shoshone Field Office is in south-central Idaho and manages approximately 1.7 million acres of public lands within Blaine, Lincoln, Gooding, Jerome, Minidoka, Camas, Elmore, Power and Butte Counties.
+The SFO is in south-central Idaho and manages approximately 1.7 million acres of public lands within Blaine, Lincoln, Gooding, Jerome, Minidoka, Camas, Elmore, Power and Butte counties.
 It is home to the largest known density of caves within BLM and manages nearly 40% of the Bald Mountain Ski Area in Sun Valley.
 In this region, the BLM co-manages the Craters of the Moon National Monument and Preserve (CRMO) with the National Park Service, which features some of the best examples of recent basaltic volcanic flows on the mainland.
-Another unique feature to the Shoshone Field Office is Black Magic Canyon, where the Big Wood River has carved a narrow path of exquisite, swirling rock sculptures into the surrounding black basalt.
+Another unique feature of public lands managed by the SFO is Black Magic where the Big Wood River has carved a narrow path of exquisite, swirling rock sculptures into the surrounding black basalt.
 The four-mile section of complex carvings and potholes is one of the best and most beautiful examples of eroded river bedrock in the United States.
-Recreation opportunities attracted 1,260,500 visits (Recreation Management Information Systems) to the SFO and CRMO in 2023.
+Recreation opportunities attracted 1,260,500 visits to public lands managed by the SFO and CRMO in 2023.

-The SFO manages seven non-fee campgrounds.
-Silver Creek and Wilson Lake campgounds are developed with sufficient amenities to allow the BLM to charge expanded amenity fees.
+The SFO manages seven non-fee camparounds.
+Silver Creek and Wilson Lake campgrounds are developed with sufficient amenities to allow the BLM to charge expanded amenity fees.
 The five others are considered semi-developed campgrounds at Magic Reservoir and, according to FLREA's requirements, do not currently have sufficient amenities to charge fees.
-These semi-developed campgrounds have been auhtorized through the National Enviornmental Policy Act (NEPA) and associated decision record to be upgraded and meet the FLREA requirements.
+These semi-developed campgrounds have been authorized through the National Environmental Policy Act (NEPA) and associated decision record to be upgraded and meet the FLREA requirements.
 These sites are Moonstone, Lava Creek, Lava Cove, Myrtle Point and Richfield Diversion.
-Once a semi-developed campground has been upgraded and meets FLREA's requirements of expanded amenities, fees could be charged at those sites as well.
-In addition to the campgrounds at Magic Reservoir there are two developed boat launches at Magic with sufficient amenities that qualify the BLM to charge expanded amenity fees.
-The boat launch amenities include paved ramps, parking, access to restrooms and other improvements such as boat docks, lifejacket loaner station, and kiosk.
+Once a semideveloped camparound has been upgraded and meets FLREA's requirements of expanded amenities, fees could be charged at those sites as well.
+In addition to the campgrounds at Magic Reservoir, there are two developed boat launches (i.e., Moonstone and West Magic) with sufficient amenities that qualify the BLM to charge expanded amenity fees.
+The boat launch amenities include paved ramps, parking, access to restrooms and other improvements such as boat docks, lifejacket loaner station, and information kiosks.
 One additional boat launch at East Magic does not currently have sufficient amenities to charge fees.